harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog-exec.md

 ## Introduction
 - This fault consumes the CPU resources of the application container.

-- It simulates conditions where app pods experience CPU spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.
+- It simulates conditions where app pods experience CPU spikes either due to expected or undesired processes, thereby testing how the overall application stack behavior.

 :::tip Fault execution flow chart
 ![Pod CPU Hog Exec](./static/images/pod-stress.png)